BirthdayResearch/quantum/README.md

 ### Add funds

-Anyone can send fund to the bridge contract, ideally in this case, this should be done by `Cake`.
-If tokens send by other addresses, those tokens will be unaccounted for.
+Anyone can send fund to the bridge contract, ideally in this case, this should be done by liquidity providers.
+If tokens send by other addresses straight to the contract, those tokens will be unaccounted for.
 In this case, Admin will have to manually process the refund.

 Admins can send the ETHER and ERC20 tokens via the `transfer(address _to, uint256 _amount)` function or utilizing wallet such as Metamask.